How to Handle Uncomfortable Conversations this Holiday

 The Annoying Sibling

 If your sibling is purposely annoying you, be mature about the situation.
 Instead of responding the way you would have when you were younger, try directing the conversation back to something adult-related in their own lives.
-This will remind them that they’re no longer a child and hopefully snap them back to reality.
+This will remind them they’re no longer a child and snap them back to reality.

 The Overly Curious Parent